Modular Blind Video Quality Assessment

 \textbf{Performance Criteria}.
 We employ two evaluation criteria: the Spearman's rank correlation coefficient (SRCC) as a measure of prediction monotonicity and the Pearson linear correlation coefficient (PLCC) as a measure of prediction linearity.
 For the six PGC datasets, we adhere to the dataset splitting strategy described in the original papers, ensuring the content independence between the training and test sets.
 For the eight UGC datasets expect for LSVQ~\cite{ying2021patch}, we randomly split each into three non-overlapping subsets: $60\%$ for training, $20\%$ for validation, and $20\%$ for testing.
 All learning-based models are retrained in accordance with their original optimization procedures.
 For LSVQ, we conform to the training and testing protocol in the original paper.
 We repeat all random splitting processes $10$ times, and report the median results.

-In the BVI-SR, Waterloo IVC 4K, BVI-HFR, and LIVE-YT-HFR, LIVE-Livestream, and ETRI datasets, we set the number of key frames $M$ to $5$, $9$, $10$, and $6$ key frames, respectively.
-For the eight UGC databases, we uniformly extract $8$ key frames for the base quality predictor.
-All key frames are resized to a short size of $224$ using the bicubic interpolation and then cropped to $224 \times 224$.
-To prepare for the spatial rectifier, each key frame undergoes Laplacian decomposition, generating $5$ multi-scale layers.
-These layers span from the actual spatial resolution to $224$.
-Specifically, BVI-SR offers raw videos, resolutions, and interpolation methods for producing the videos used in experiments.
-We follow the schedule to reproduce the videos and subsequently perform Laplacian decomposition.
-Similarly, an equal number of video chunks are extracted for the temporal rectifier, corresponding to the number of key frames.
-During the training process, the spatial and temporal rectifiers are subjected to a dropout rate of $20\%$.
-The optimization of all learnable parameters was performed using the Adam optimizer.
-We employed a minibatch size of $16$ and a learning rate of $1 \times 10^{-5}$ and a decay ratio of $0.9$ per two epochs, and a minibatch size of $16$.
+\textbf{Implementation Details}.
+For the BVI-SR, Waterloo-IVC-4K, BVI-HFR, LIVE-YT-HFR, LIVE-Livestream, and ETRI datasets, we set the number of key frames $M$ to $5$, $9$, $10$, $6$, $7$, and $5$, respectively.
+For the eight UGC datasets, $M = 8$.
+All key frames are first resized such that the shorter side has $224$ pixels and then cropped to $224 \times 224$.
+For the spatial rectifier, the number of Laplacian pyramid levels $K$ is set to $5$, spanning from the actual spatial resolution down to $224$.
+Similarly, for the temporal rectifier, we extract an equal number of video chunks to that of the key frames.
+During training, the spatial and temporal rectifiers are dropped out with a probability $p_s=p_t = 0.2$.
+The optimization of all learnable parameters is carried out by the Adam method for $30$ epochs, with an initial learning rate of $1 \times 10^{-5}$, a decay ratio of $0.9$ per two epochs, and a minibatch size of $16$.
 We employ PLCC as the optimization goal as it combines the advantages of both the regression and learning-to-rank formulations of BVQA.